Chapter 9 : Break

 Well, that’s just bloody great.
 Now I feel like shit for lying to him.
 I was ready to up and leave to get away from the guilt, but then I felt his mouth against mine.
 I opened my eyes and they connected with his, and I smiled.
 Merlin, had I missed doing this.

 It was a Saturday morning, and Alicia and I were rushing down to the pitch for practice.
-It was thirty seconds to eight, and Oliver was never a pleasant sight when it came to being late.
+It was thirty seconds to seven, and Oliver was never a pleasant sight when it came to being late.

 We burst into the changing rooms at the fifty-ninth second, huffing and puffing but still on time.
 We were greeted by Harry, Angelina, and the twins’ expectant faces.